jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Writer David Mamet once said being free from trying to please a group means being open to see Nature.
 So I embraced being a regular guy and was quite ambitious when writing this book.
 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part upgrades our philosophy to the Internet Age.
 It gets Main Street to see the big picture; that we're all player gods who must use apps, electronics, and the internet to solve our problems.
-The best indicator of progress is living happy lives again.
+Fittingly, the best indicator of our progress, is how happy our lives are.

 **II.
 Building the Life Star**: Explains the new political and economic truth we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
 With these digital tools, we'll be able to create objective definitions of political and economic right and wrong.
 In short, the Life Star will do for politics and economics what scientific instruments did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.